Updated: 17 hours ago

 We plugged the coordinates into our GPS, and satellites guided us into a large retail center parking lot.
 We slowly cruised past various establishments with no sign of the mysterious Morty's.
 We asked a woman walking to her car if she knew where it was.
 She pointed behind her.
 "Back in there, I think," she said.
 Bingo!

 The restaurant opened in December and had that new barbecue joint smell.
 Umm.
 Morty's Meat & Supply has a terrific slogan: "We smoke the good stuff."
 Trailheads imagined going to the counter and encountering a droopy-eyes dude in long dreads dressed in tie-dye.

 "What's up, man?" he'd ask, reeking of Willie Nelson's bus (happy 90th, red-haired stranger).

-But no. A nice young man named Ryan was working the counter.
+But no. A nice young man named Tyler was working the counter.
 Morty's menu is extensive, with some pleasant surprises like a brisket and pastrami Rueben sandwich special, Brussels sprouts, Brussels sprouts slaw, meatloaf, and pork and mac eggrolls.
 We ran the bases with Morty's smoked meats: turkey, brisket, pulled pork, St. Louis-style ribs, sausage, and smoked chicken wings.
 The animal world was on high alert: Trailheads were in town.
 HIDE.